 The percentile rank denotes the number of candidates who have scored less than you.
 For example, if you have a 80th percentile rank, it means you have scored better than 80 percent of the candidates who have appeared for the GRE examination.

-According to the scores, the highest total score would be 340, whereas the lowest total score would be 260.
+The highest total score or a GRE full score is 340, whereas the lowest total score is 260.
 If you score a 170 in either verbal reasoning or quantitative reasoning, your percentile rank would be 99.
 A score between 320- 340 would count as an excellent score as your rank would lie between 90-99.
 Therefore, your rank would be amongst the top ten percentile.
 A good score would be any score above 300 or 300 itself, this would rank you anywhere between 80-90 percentile.
 An average score would be a 150 in each section (Verbal reasoning and Quantitative reasoning), and your percentile rank would range from 50 to 55.

-We have so far discussed the first two sections of the GRE sections and their scoring pattern, we now move onto the third section, the Analytical writing assessment.
+We have so far discussed the first two sections of the GRE sections and their scoring pattern, we now move onto the third section, the Analytical Writing Assessment.
 The scoring pattern for the Analytical writing assessment is slightly different.
-The scaling score is from one to six with teh score increasing by half a point increment.
+The scaling score is from one to six with the score increasing by half a point increment.
 If you score a 6, your percentile rank is around 99, and similarly if you score a 4, your percentile rank is around 50.
-The Verbal reasoning and Quantitative reasoning are easier to score in as they are objective-based questions.
-The Analytical writing assessment, on the other hand, proves to be difficult to score in, as it is highly subjective and individualised.
-Are you then wondering, what might count as a good score ?
+The Verbal Reasoning and Quantitative Reasoning sections are easier to score in as they are objective-based questions.
+The Analytical Writing Assessment, on the other hand, proves to be difficult to score in, as it is highly subjective and individualised.
+Are you then wondering, what might count as a good score?
 We will explore that in the next section.

 Good Score: A myth or reality?

+You must be wondering, what is a good GRE score?
 A good score purely depends on the criterion set by the Universities you plan to apply for.
-These criterias differ from each University and from individual graduate programmes within the Universities as well.
-Thus, it is important to make note and do a thorough research of the criterias before you begin your preparation for the exam.
+These criteria differ from each University and from individual graduate programmes within the Universities as well.
+Thus, it is important to make note and do a thorough research of the criteria before you begin your preparation for the exam.
 Preparing for any kind of examination takes a toll on your mental and physical health, hence it is advisable to keep a realistic goal or target score in mind and move towards this goal with the help of practice tests.
 If you follow through with your goals and target score persistently, a good score becomes an achievable reality.